 Groups that allow others to join the group and contribute items are a useful way to collaborate.
-For example, you might be a biologist working on an international bird habitat map template.
-You might search for groups whose members are sharing local bird habitat data that you could use.
-You could join the group and share your template.
-Together, your group could create a standardized international habitat map with rich local data layers.
+For example, you're a biologist working on an international bird habitat map template.
+You search for groups whose members are sharing local bird habitat data that you can use.
+You can join the group and share your template.
+Together, your group can create a standardized international habitat map with rich local data layers.

 Groups also help you to organize high-profile content.
 For example, administrators use groups to feature content on the home page and gallery and build custom galleries for basemaps and app templates.